TRUSTLab/PiClusterTools/README.md

 Since the original cluster I've since begun building a set of scripts, images, and plans, to make it easier for others to replicate this work, incorporating the [hard work](https://darrenjw2.wordpress.com/2015/09/07/raspberry-pi-2-cluster-with-nat-routing/) of Professor Darren Wilinison of Newcastle University, along with my own modifications.

+Thanks to Dwight Divine of the Illinois Natural History Survey, and Miguel Gavidia of the University of Miami College of Law for their help and input during this process.

 ## Update Jan 15, 2016

 I'm working to get a full, standalone, build that is easy to deploy.
 This is still very much a work in progress in early alpha.